 5. Medications

 Medication can be a powerful tool in alcohol recovery.
 One of the most common medications used to help deal with alcohol cravings is disulfiram or Antabuse.
-This medication works causing an unpleasant reaction when alcohol is consumed while on the medication, discouraging alcohol abuse due to its nasty side effects.
+This medication works by causing an unpleasant reaction when alcohol is consumed while on the medication, discouraging alcohol abuse due to its nasty side effects.

 Managing Alcohol Recovery: In Conclusion